LauraGomezjurado/interpret_shifts/README.md

 ---

-**⚠️ Important Notice**: This research demonstrates critical safety limitations in current deep learning models.
+**Important Notice**: This research demonstrates critical safety limitations in current deep learning models.
 Models should never be deployed in production without proper OOD detection and uncertainty quantification mechanisms.

-**🔬 Research Impact**: This work provides both a sobering assessment of current AI limitations and a roadmap for building more reliable, interpretable, and safe AI systems.
+**Research Impact**: This work provides both a sobering assessment of current AI limitations and a roadmap for building more reliable, interpretable, and safe AI systems.